Classroom Teachers

 1

-Search our Project library, using advanced search options, and save any project that interests you to your artroom to be accessed at your leisure.
+Search our Project library, using advanced search options, and download any project that interests you (for free!).

 2

-Subscribe (for only $15) to Outside the Lines, which sends fresh, relevant, cross-content art projects 8x per year to your inbox.
+Subscribe to Outside the Lines, which sends fresh, relevant, cross-content art projects 8x per year to your inbox.

 3